-especially for American made models (Athearn, Kato...), connections are arranged identically to the original boards.
+especially for American made models (Athearn, Kato...), connections are arranged the same as on the original boards.

-ATTENTION: Use of goldcap modules on these boards is NOT possible, only electrolytic capacitors with up to 5'000uF at 16V... unless the decoder itself allows goldcaps (i.e. MX633P22).
+ATTENTION: Use of gold cap modules on these boards is NOT possible, only electrolytic capacitors with up to 5'000uF at 16V... unless the decoder itself allows gold caps (i.e. MX633P22).